Skip to content

 Top Programs

 The fields Mercy University awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Mercy University, located in Dobbs Ferry, New York, keeps admissions accessible, extending offers to roughly 86% of those who apply.
+Mercy University, located in Dobbs Ferry, New York, admits most of the students who apply; the acceptance rate is roughly 86%.
 Admitted students typically arrive with a mid-range ACT score around 25.
-The school reports a graduation rate of roughly 47%.
+The graduation rate is roughly 47%.

-Ten years out, alumni of Mercy University earn a median of $52,055, roughly in line with national averages for graduates.
+Ten years out, alumni of Mercy University earn a median of $52,055, roughly in line with the national average for college graduates.

-Mercy University is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 3.52%, among the highest in the country.
-Access is a real strength here: roughly 22.4% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+Mercy University is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 3.52%, among the highest in the country.
+Access is a real strength here.
+Roughly 22.4% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 15.7% go on to reach the top of the income ladder.
-The median family income of students sits near $50,700, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $50,700, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Mercy University, with an economic connectedness score of 1.40 (about 1.0 is the national norm).
-Its friending bias is low (0.04), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Mercy University.
+Its economic connectedness score is 1.40, where about 1.0 is the national norm.
+Its friending bias is low (0.04), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 3% of students take part in civic and volunteering activity.

 Similar Schools